-If the beneficiary's response changes the proposed cessation from one non-medical
+If the individual's response changes the proposed cessation from one non-medical basis

-We do not require a second pre-determination notice when changing the cessation date
+SSA does not require a second pre-determination notice when changing the cessation

 provided that there is no change in the basis (e.g., blind to disabled).